Let Them Eat Pie: Development

 In October 2017, it was announced that the ninth episode of the season would be titled "Let Them Eat Pie" and was to be written by Iturri Sosa and directed by Nathan Hope.

 Casting

-Morena Baccarin, Erin Richards, Camren Bicondova, Cory Michael Smith, Jessica Lucas, Drew Powell, and Alexander Siddig don't appear in the episode as their respective characters.
+Morena Baccarin, Erin Richards, Camren Bicondova, Cory Michael Smith, Jessica Lucas, Drew Powell, and Alexander Siddig do not appear in the episode as their respective characters.
 In October 2017, it was announced that the guest cast for the episode would include Michael Cerveris as Professor Pyg, Gordon Winarick as Tommy Elliot, and Christopher Convery as Martin.

 Reception

 Viewers

 The episode was watched by 2.62 million viewers with a 0.9/3 share among adults aged 18 to 49.
 This was a slight decrease in viewership from the previous episode, which was watched by 2.70 million viewers with a 0.9/3 in the 18-49 demographics.
 With these ratings, Gotham ranked second for Fox, behind The Orville, fourth on its timeslot, and eleventh for the night, behind The Orville, How to Get Away with Murder, S.W.A.T., Scandal, Life in Pieces, Mom, Grey's Anatomy, Young Sheldon, The Big Bang Theory, and Thursday Night Football.